rickballard/RickPublic/docs/SESSION_SUMMARY_2025-10-07.md

 - **Ethics** (fairness, privacy, manipulation level).

 ### Exemplars (praise references)
-- Promote media exemplars that model good practice—even if we disagree with conclusions.
+- Promote media exemplars that model good practice - even if we disagree with conclusions.
 - Exemplar callouts are brief, with links and a one‑line “why respected”.

 ### Reader co‑evolution